Accident means an event where Injury or death is caused directly and solely by accidental, violent, external and visible means.

 Critical Illness means the diagnosis or undergoing of the following specified medical condition events, or the underlying Illness becoming apparent after the Commencement Date or, in the case of an increase to a Benefit, after the commencement of the increase:

-- Aplastic Anaemia or Intensive Care.
+- Aplastic Anaemia (requiring treatment).

 Critical Injury means a specified Accidental Injury suffered by you after the Commencement Date or, in the case of an increase to a Benefit, after the commencement of the increase which results in:

-- Major Head Trauma;
+- Major Head Trauma (with permanent neurological deficit)

 Dangerous Pastimes are those pastimes, sports and activities that involve an inherent degree of danger and increased risk, including but not limited to:

 - engaging in or training for sporting activities or stunts that are undertaken professionally;